carolinamattsson/opportunistic-attachment/README.md

 # Endogenous growth network model

-Toy model of a growing network under a notion of "strategic attachment", where nodes seek to join the network at an advantageous position.
+Toy model of a growing network under a notion of "opportunistic attachment", where nodes seek to join the network at an advantageous position.
 In this model, advantageous positions are those with higher PageRank.
 In this implementation, exhaustive search is used to define the PageRank for potential positions and incoming nodes are proportionately more likely to select positions with higher values.

 The model is structured as a dynamic program that stores a data structure with connections among the existing nodes and also every possible next-added node.
 This data structure is maniputated using networkx subgraphs and grows substantially with each node added to the growing network.